 - Teleporters and Transporters: Teleports all over Sinnoh as you try to catch her.

 Phione and Manaphy

 Manaphy is a Pokémon that can only be found under the most extraordinary of circumstances: reports of a strange jelly egg washes upon a shore in a far off region, but it is unable to be hatched there; it must be transferred to a land far away from its place of its discovery (Read: It's only available by playing a downloadable mission from one of the Pokémon Ranger games and transferring its egg to a Gen IV game).
 Its egg is unique in that it uses a special sprite from all other Pokémon eggs in-game.
-Once it hatches, you are now the proud owner of a legendary.
-One that has the ability to swap the minds of people around, among other things.
-But what is most unusual is that it is the only legendary released so far that is able to breed — that's right, breed.
-However, you are not able to get more Manaphy in that fashion.
-Instead, you get a creature called Phione, which is similar, but not quite the real deal.
+Once it hatches, you are now the proud owner of a Mythical Pokémon that has the ability to swap the minds of people around, among other things.
+But what is most unusual is that it is the only Legendary/Mythical Pokémon released that is able to breed.
+However, you are not able to get more Manaphy in that fashion; you get the weaker Phione instead.
 Both Pokémon are based on sea angels, free-swimming sea slugs that are popular with the Japanese for some reason (they think it's cute).

 - Common Place Rare: It's implied that Phione is a fairly common species of Pokémon, yet the player can never find them in the wild in the main games, only from breeding Manaphy or other Phiones.
 Wild Phione show up in Pokémon Ranger: Guardian Signs, however, and are treated like any other local Pokémon.

-- "Freaky Friday" Flip: Manaphy's Heart Swap, but in battle it just switches stat boosts.
+- "Freaky Friday" Flip: In the anime and Super Smash Bros., Manaphy's Heart Swap can force people to switch bodies.
+In battle it just switches stat boosts.

 - Master of None: Phione is a worse Glalie with a better typing.